Today we're talking about the one of the most popular essential oils--peppermint oil uses and benefits.

 Feeling worn out or just need a little boost for afternoon work or homework?
 Try peppermint for its help with brain function.

 Peppermint essential oil has truly been shown to increase memory capacity.
 Neat, huh?

 As much as we humans may love the smell of peppermint, insects and other small animals aren't fond of it.
 Peppermint naturally repels mosquitos, ants, spiders, mice, lice, and even cockroaches.

 Put a few drops of the oil on a cotton ball and place in closets, your basement, or other place that these critters are prone to hiding.

-Peppermint Oil for Head Tension Relief
+Head Tension Relief

 In a study, head tension sufferers used peppermint oil and other oils to get relief since peppermint is said to relax muscles and improve circulation.
 The study found that peppermint oil and along with other oils can help reduce head tension and reduce sensitivity to these issues.